Roxanne Reid - Africa Addict

 Goedgedacht olive farm in the Riebeek Valley

 Goedgedacht off the R46 near Riebeek Kasteel is an olive farm with a difference.
 At its heart is a community development trust devoted to tackling climate change and poverty among rural youngsters.
-The farm has more than 13 000 olive trees and income from the olives and olive oil, together with hefty fund-raising campaigns, helps to run the Path out of Poverty programme that feeds and mentors young people.
-They reach thousands of people a year, and also have environmental, youth leadership and microenterprise programmes.
+The farm has thousands of olive trees and income from the olives and olive oil, together with hefty fund-raising campaigns, helps to run the Path out of Poverty programme that feeds and mentors young people.
+They reach thousands of people a year, and also have environmental, youth leadership and micro-enterprise programmes.

-Visit the farm to buy Goedgedacht olive oil (you can also find it at Woolies and Pick n Pay), walk in the the Olive Peace Grove, enjoy tea in a tree, or stay over in the accommodation.
+Visit the farm to buy Goedgedacht olive oil (you can also find it at Woolies and Pick n Pay), walk in the the Olive Peace Grove, go for a hike (see point 4), enjoy high tea in a tree, or stay over in the accommodation.
 It’s popular for weddings and retreats.

 18. Stay at Riebeek Kasteel accommodation

-There are pots of places that offer accommodation in Riebeek Kasteel and the Riebeek Valley.
-They range from self-catering and B&B to full-service lodges and hotels (see point 6), from historic or romantic to modern, from budget-friendly to luxurious.
+There are pots of places that offer accommodation in Riebeek Kasteel and the wider Riebeek Valley.
+They range from self-catering and B&B to full-service lodges and hotels, from historic or romantic to modern, from budget-friendly to luxurious.
 With so much to do in the valley, you simply have to stay for at least a night or two so you can enjoy it all.
+Browse some accommodation options on the Riebeek Valley Tourism website or search on booking agents like Lekkeslaap.
+There’s even camping at Fish Eagle River Lodge just outside Hermon in the Riebeek Valley, about 12km from Riebeek Kasteel, and glamping at Meerhof Wine Estate on the Bothmaskloof Pass.

-Best time to visit Riebeek Kasteel & the Riebeek Valley
+Best time to visit Riebeek Kasteel & the valley

-The climate in the valley is similar to the northern coast of the Mediterranean, but summers (October to March) are definitely hotter than Cape Town to the south, high 20s and into the 30s being quite common, low 40s not unknown.
-Luckily, it’s less humid than Cape Town, making the higher temperatures more bearable.
+The climate in the valley is similar to the northern coast of the Mediterranean, and summers (October to March) are definitely hotter than down in Cape Town, high 20s and into the 30s being common, low 40s not unknown.
+Luckily, it’s less humid than Cape Town, making the higher temperatures a bit easier to deal with.
 Winter nights can get down to about 6 or 7 degrees Celsius.
-Most of the rain falls in winter, with some 60% of it between May and August.
+Most of the rain shows up in winter, with some 60% of it between May and August.

 Because of how near to Cape Town the valley is, there’s a very different feel when Capetonian weekenders flood the valley.
 It’s also a popular wedding venue, so Riebeek Kasteel gets especially busy then.
-If you prefer a more laidback vibe where it’s just you and the locals, try to visit during the week when it’s calmer but be aware that some shops and restaurants may be closed.
-Also, keep your eye on the timing of festivals like the Olive Festival (May) and Art Festival (September) when you’re choosing your time to visit; these will be busier and you’ll need to book your accommodation far in advance to have a wider choice.
+If you prefer a more laidback vibe where it’s just you and the locals, try to visit during the week when it’s calmer but be aware that some shops and restaurants may be closed, especially on Mondays and Tuesdays.
+Also, keep your eye on the timing of festivals like the Swartland Olive Festival (end of September) and the annual art festival (late October) when you’re choosing your time to visit.
+These times will be busier and you’ll need to book your accommodation far in advance to have a wider choice.

 Where to find it

-Riebeek Kasteel lies about 95km north-east of Cape Town via the N7 and R46.
-Riebeek West is only another 6km further north.
+Riebeek Kasteel lies about 86km north-east of Cape Town via the N7 and R46.
+Riebeek West is only another 5km further north.

 You may also enjoy